6. Compatibility

 Version specifier format

-Similar to other package managers, the Julia package manager respects semantic versioning (semver).
+Similar to other package managers, the Julia package manager respects semantic versioning (semver), with an exception for leading zeros.
 As an example, a version specifier given as e.g. 1.2.3

 is therefore assumed to be compatible with the versions [1.2.3 - 2.0.0)